jacklul/asuswrt-scripts/README.md

 ## [`dynamic-dns.sh`](/scripts/dynamic-dns.sh)

-This script implements [custom DDNS feature from Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/DDNS-services#using-one-of-the-services-supported-by-in-a-dyn-but-not-by-the-asuswrt-merlin-webui) that allows you to use custom [Inadyn](https://github.com/troglobit/inadyn) config file.
+This script implements [custom DDNS feature from Asuswrt-Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/DDNS-services#using-one-of-the-services-supported-by-in-a-dyn-but-not-by-the-asuswrt-merlin-webui) that allows you to use custom [Inadyn](https://github.com/troglobit/inadyn) config file.

 Script checks <ins>every minute</ins> for new IP in NVRAM variable `wan0_ipaddr`.
 You can alternatively configure it to use website API like "[ipecho.net/plain](https://ipecho.net/plain)".